Thomas Medwin: High life and downfall

-Medwin was 36 when he married and took a long honeymoon at Vevey before settling in Florence.
+Medwin was thirty-six when he married and took a long honeymoon at Vevey before settling in Florence.
 The union produced two daughters, Henrietta and Catherine.
-Medwin settled into a life of style and substance among an English émigré community.
+Medwin settled into a life of style and substance amongst an English émigré community.
 Unfortunately he was still living beyond his means and lost large sums buying and selling Italian art works.
 By 1829, when his father died, he was in dire financial straits, with creditors repossessing his goods.
 His marriage came under strain, and Medwin abandoned his wife and two daughters, leaving friends such as Trelawny and Charles Armitage Brown to sort out his and his wife's affairs.
-Many of his debts were subsequently paid off by his long suffering brother Pilford Medwin.
+Many of his debts were subsequently paid off by his brother Pilford Medwin.

 Medwin moved to Genoa, where he worked assiduously on a play, Prometheus portatore del fuoco (Prometheus the Fire-Bearer).
 Though never published in English, it was translated into Italian and published in Genoa in 1830, where it was reviewed enthusiastically.
 In typical fashion, Medwin dedicated the play to the memory of Shelley.
 Genoa, however, turned out to be only an interlude, as Medwin was expelled for writing a tragedy called The Conspiracy of the Fieschi, which alarmed the Genoese authorities, believing it to be anti-government propaganda.
 By January 1831 Medwin was back in London, still hoping to earn a living as a writer.

 Translating Aeschylus

 In 1832 his Memoir of Shelley was published in six weekly instalments in The Athenaeum, with the Shelley Papers following at 18 weekly intervals until April 1833.
 These were collected in 1833 and published as The Shelley Papers; Memoir of Percy Bysshe Shelley.
-By that time Medwin was editor of the New Anti-Jacobin: A Monthly Magazine of Politics, Commerce, Science, Art, Music and the Drama, which appeared only twice, with contributions from the poet Horace Smith and John Poole, as well as the editor.
+By that time Medwin was editor of the New Anti-Jacobin: A Monthly Magazine of Politics, Commerce, Science, Art, Music and the Drama, a conservative monthly journal, that ran for just two issues with contributions from Medwin, the poet Horace Smith and John Poole.

-Medwin had also embarked on well-received translations of Aeschylus' plays into English.
-Prometheus Unbound and Agamemnon appeared in companion volumes in May 1833, followed by The Seven Tribes Against Thebes, The Persians, The Eumenides and The Choephori.
-He did not translate The Suppliants, apparently because he disapproved of "its corruptions".
-The translations were warmly reviewed by major literary magazines, including The Gentleman's Magazine, and published in Fraser's Magazine.
-Some criticised him for straying from the original meaning, which he had intentionally done, where he felt the occasion demanded.
-Medwin's skill lay in bringing alive Aeschylus's characters through believable dialogue that uses traditional metres and measure.